-On a personal level, my wife and daughter have certainly benefited from all the anti-discrimination laws enacted over the past 50 years, and I'm very thankful for that.
-They have had equal job opportunities, equal academic opportunities, been protected from sexual harassment, and many more positives.
+On a personal level, my wife and daughter have certainly benefited from all the anti-discrimination laws enacted over the past 50 years, and I am very thankful for that.
+They have had equal job opportunities, equal academic opportunities, been legally protected from sexual harassment, and many more positives.
 However, this was without any ERA being in place.
-I would be the first to admit that there are areas of life where sex discrimination still exists, but the sweeping and ambiguous language in the proposed federal ERA is going to cause a significant undermining of pro-life and pro-family values as it is interpreted by activist courts.
+I would be the first to admit that there are areas of life where sex discrimination still exists, but the sweeping and ambiguous language in the proposed federal ERA is going to cause a significant undermining of pro-life and profamily values as it is interpreted by activist courts.

-We agree North Dakota should have no part in the experiment that is being pushed on us.
+We agree that North Dakota should have no part in the Washington experiment that is being pushed on us.
 The Federal ERA would erase women's status in the law by ignoring necessary factual differences between the sexes, and potentially be used to require every state to provide a right to abortion.
-We support this resolution that declares that North Dakotans no longer need nor want a Federal ERA.
+We support this resolution that declares that North Dakota's ratification of the Federal ERA has expired.